TahaAkhlaq/ECE150/Final Project/README.md

 - **Step 4:** Open the downloaded file with Logisim-Evolution.

 ## Circuit Diagram
-Below is the circuit diagram for the 24-hour clock with a stopwatch feature:
+Below is the circuit diagram for the 24-Hour Clock with a Stopwatch Feature:

 ![Circuit Diagram](Circuit%20Diagram.png)